void

 Background

-In the 1910 address book it is listed at Na Bojišti 1732/14.
-The landlord is now Vilém Juris, who in 1907 is registered as landlord of a pub in Smíchov.
-Police records reveal that he lived at Na Bojišti 1732 from 18 July 1908, was born in 10 June 1871 and married to Blahoslava.
-In 1913 he placed adverts specifically aimed at students and he used the name U zlatého kalichu.
-Juris marketed his establishment "as a well known meeting spot for students, with concerts every day and open until the morning".
-In 1917 some Vaneček had taken over the license.
-In April 1923 adverts reveal that the pub had been renamed Café Evropa and offered French cuisine, and the 1924 address book lists the owner as Josef Kyral.
-Adverts from November 1923 show signs that U kalicha had started to exploit its connection to The Good Soldier Švejk.
+In the 1910 the landlord is Vilém Juris, who, in 1906, managed a pub in Smíchov.
+Police records reveal that he lived at Na Bojišti 1732 from 18 July 1908, was born on 10 June 1871, and was married to Blahoslava.
+In 1913 and 1914 he placed advertisements specifically aimed at students and used the name U zlatého kalichu.
+Juris marketed his establishment as "a well-known meeting spot for students, with concerts every day and open until the morning".
+Juris passed away on 29 March 1917 [h] and presumably he still managed U kalicha until his death.

-Hašek and U kalicha, an unclear connection
+Hašek and U kalicha

 svejk483.png